Teknomancer/sysprocalc/README.md

 This is a my old C project [nopf](https://github.com/Teknomancer/nopf) re-written using Rust.
 This is also my first Rust project and I'm learning to implement idiomatic Rust concepts.
 This was started to learn Rust but I'm hoping to turn into a more full-fledged application in the near future.

-Basic expression parsing and evaluation already works and has a decent test coverage with continuous integration on Windows and Linux hosts.
+Basic expression parsing and evaluation already works and has a decent test coverage with continuous integration (build and testing) on Windows, Linux and macOS.
+I've also ironed out some parsing bugs that probably still exists in nopf thanks to Rust and its eco-system.
+Variables/constants in expressions isn't yet supported, neither are the x86-register commands.
+I'll be working on getting these done.

 ### Executable and Library